openshift/csi-driver-shared-resource/README.md

-# OpenShift Projected Resource CSI Driver
+# OpenShift Shared Resource CSI Driver

-The OpenShift Projected Resource CSI Driver allows for the controlled (via Kubernetes RBAC) sharing of Kubernetes Secrets and ConfigMaps across
+The OpenShift Sharead Resource CSI Driver allows for the controlled (via Kubernetes RBAC) sharing of Kubernetes Secrets and ConfigMaps across
 Namespaces in Openshift.

 The API used to achieve this support are: